mandelsoft/spiff/README.md

 This example is quite useless, because the sync expression is a constant.
 It just demonstrates the usage.

-#### yaml documents

-A yaml document will be parsed and the tree is returned.
-The  elements of the tree can be accessed by regular dynaml expressions.

-Additionally the yaml file may again contain dynaml expressions.
-All included dynaml expressions will be evaluated in the context of the reading expression.
-This means that the same file included at different places in a yaml document may result in different sub trees, depending on the used dynaml expressions.

-If the read type is set to `import`, the file content is read as yaml document and the root node is used to substitute the expression.
-Potential dynaml expressions contained in the document will not be evaluated with the actual binding of the expression but as it would have been part of the original file.

-#### text documents
-A text document will be returned as single string.

 ### `(( static_ips(0, 1, 3) ))`